 You can also choose specific countries and regions from the list on the left.
 By default, both the parent projects (rectangles) and individual projects (markers) are shown, but you can choose which would like to display using the links immediately below the map.
 You can also select which baselayer is displayed on the maps by clicking on the + symbol on the upper right-hand side of the map.
 NABO uses OpenLayers.

-There has been 1 new or edited project added to the database recently.
+There have been 4 new or edited projects added or updated recently.

 |Hegranes Zooarchaeology Project|